Sheet Pan Stuffed Chicken Breasts with Roasted Root Vegetables

 Sheet Pan Chicken

-I wanted my first recipe of the year to not only be healthy, but easy.
+I wanted my first recipe of the year to not only be healthy, but also easy.

 To me easy means very little cleanup, so what better than one pan or sheet pan chicken dinner.

-I stuffed three chicken breasts but left one without the cream cheese as my husband is dairy intolerant.
-I seasoned his with salt and pepper and he was happy with the result.
+I stuffed three chicken breasts but left one without the cream cheese as my husband is dairy intolerant, so I seasoned his with salt and pepper and he was happy with the result.

 If you’re Whole30, you can leave out the cream cheese stuffing and you’ll still have a delicious dinner!